What are the impacts of divorce on business productivity?

 - Provide Training: Provide adequate training to managers/team leaders and supervisors so that they can deal with divorcing employees appropriately.

 - Be Approachable: An open-door policy where employees feel that they can tell you their situation.
-There should be ongoing dialogue so that the divorcing person’s changing needs can be accommodated.
+An ongoing dialogue to accommodate the divorcing person’s changing needs.

 - Show Compassion: Show compassion but don’t be patronising.
-Listen to the employee, offer appropriate help and ask about their feelings and whether there is anything you can do for them.
+Listen to the employee, offer appropriate help and ask whether there is anything you can do for them.

-- Provide Confidentiality: Remember information about an employee’s divorce is private under data protection legislation.
+- Provide Confidentiality: Information about an employee’s divorce is private under data protection legislation.
 Discuss with the employee the level of information that other members of staff should be aware of.

-- Offer Practical Support: Outline practical steps that people need to go through to minimise stress.
+- Offer Practical Support: Outline steps that people need to go through to minimise stress.
 Signpost expert help available.
 Discuss how they can manage their work tasks and working hours.
-Your employee will also need certain financial information i.e. pension valuations and tax information, so let them know how this can be accessed.
+Employees will need access to certain financial information i.e. pension valuations and tax information.
+Make this information readily available.
 Something as simple as allowing frequent breaks can go a long way.
 Do not offer advice that you are not qualified give.
-It is not always easy for employees to work out who to speak to, so having contact details to hand will often help.
+It is not always easy for employees to work out who to speak to.
+So having contact details to hand will often help.
 Look for practitioners with relevant experience.
 Collaborative law and mediation are two methods by which couples can resolve their differences in a constructive, amicable and child-focused way.

-- Be Flexible: Working hours may need to be changed to accommodate new childcare responsibilities.
-Divorce should be treated similarly to bereavement as it brings the same sense of loss and, as such, it should be approached with similar compassion.
+- Be Flexible: A review of working hours to accommodate new childcare responsibilities as divorce is similar to bereavement.
+It brings the same sense of loss and, as such, it should be approached with similar compassion.

-- Educate Other Staff: When faced with a colleague’s divorce, many people can make flippant remarks and offer unhelpful advice.
+- Educate Other Staff: When faced with a colleague’s divorce, many people make remarks and offer unhelpful advice.
 Remarks such as, ‘You’re better off without him’, ‘You’ll find someone else’ or ‘I know just how you feel’ are not helpful.
-Using appropriate language to deal with personal issues is something that can be discussed, and this can give employees an opportunity to clarify their own feelings around personal issues before they are faced with a distraught colleague.
-There may also be office gossip which needs to be addressed.
+Discussing the use of apt language in dealing with personal issues.
+This will give employees an chance to clarify their own personal feelings and help in dealing with a distraught colleague.
+There may be a need to address office gossip.

-- Be Mindful of Bullying: Absence due to divorce can place burdens on co-workers and line managers alike who may pressurise (inadvertently or otherwise) or bully a divorcing employee into returning to work or performing their duties to the same level as they did previously.
+- Be Mindful of Bullying: Absence due to divorce can place burdens on co-workers and line managers subsequently pressurising (inadvertently or otherwise) or bully a divorcing employee into returning to work.

-- Make a Plan: What tasks need to be completed and what deadlines need to be met.
-Is your employee in a position to complete them in time/what back up do you have if they can not?
+- Make a Plan: Completion of tasks and what deadlines need to be met and whether your employee in a position to complete them in time/what back up do you have if they can not?
 Have a short-term and long-term plan.
 Some employees’ divorces may drag on for years, so you need to be put in appropriate ongoing support to allow for this.

 Carol Sullivan, Founding Director